kpustolski/code-sample-1/README.md

 *Last Updated 7.29.2021*
 * Unity version used: 2020.3.14f1
-* Main goal: Create a UI based around generated JSON data.
+* Main goal: Create a UI based off of JSON data.

 This code sample demonstrates a simplified version of a task I may recieve for work.
 For the sake of this example, I kept the images and JSON data all local within the Asset folder.